Complaint Management Software for Regulated Industries

 Adverse Drug Experience Reports

-Adverse drug experience reports — complaints that describe an adverse event in a patient who used the drug product — trigger MedWatch reporting obligations under 21 CFR Part 314.81 for approved drugs and Part 312.32 for investigational drugs.
-Serious unexpected adverse experiences require expedited reporting within 15 calendar days of receipt.
-Periodic adverse experience reports are required quarterly for the first three years following approval and annually thereafter. eLeaP’s adverse experience complaint record captures the mandatory MedWatch fields at intake, generates the reportable event documentation from the record data, and tracks the submission status and submission date against the applicable reporting window.
+Adverse drug experience reports — complaints describing an adverse event in a patient who used the drug product — trigger MedWatch reporting obligations.
+For approved drugs, expedited 15-day reporting of serious unexpected adverse experiences is required under 21 CFR Part 314.81(b)(1), and for certain marketed drugs, under 21 CFR Part 310.305.
+For investigational drugs, expedited reporting is governed by 21 CFR Part 312.32.
+Periodic adverse experience reports are required quarterly for the first three years following approval and annually thereafter. eLeaP’s adverse experience complaint record captures the mandatory MedWatch fields at intake, generates the reportable event documentation from the record data, and tracks the submission status and date against the applicable reporting window.

 Field Safety and Post-Market Complaints

 Field safety complaints — reports of device performance issues identified in the field that may require a Field Safety Corrective Action or recall — require evaluation against the manufacturer’s field safety and recall procedures.
-The complaint record in eLeaP captures the device configuration in use at the time of the complaint, the implant or installation date, where applicable, and the healthcare facility or distribution channel from which the complaint originated.
+The complaint record in eLeaP captures the device configuration in use at the time of the complaint, the implant or installation date where applicable, and the healthcare facility or distribution channel from which the complaint originated.
 If the field safety evaluation indicates that a correction or removal is required, the complaint record links to the field safety or recall management record initiated in response.

 Complaint Intake and Evaluation Workflow: Capturing the Right Information at the Right Time

-Required intake fields in eLeaP’s complaint record include the complaint source and date received, the product identification, including lot number and serial number where applicable, the nature of the complaint, and the patient or user outcome if reported, the reporter’s contact information, and the initial complaint classification by type.
+Required intake fields in eLeaP’s complaint record include the complaint source and date received, the product identification including lot number and serial number where applicable, the nature of the complaint and the patient or user outcome if reported, the reporter’s contact information, and the initial complaint classification by type.
 The classification at intake automatically routes the complaint to the appropriate evaluation workflow: an MDR-potential device complaint routes immediately to the quality unit for MDR evaluation; a drug product quality complaint routes to the quality control unit for investigation determination; an adverse drug experience routes to pharmacovigilance for MedWatch evaluation.

 MDR and MedWatch Reporting: Mandatory Fields, Submission Tracking, and Regulatory Deadlines

 eLeaP captures all mandatory eMDR fields within the complaint record structure.
-The mandatory fields for a manufacturer MDR include the manufacturer’s name, address, and contact information; the device identification, including the UDI, model number, catalog number, and lot number; the patient information and outcome; the event description; and the initial and follow-up report dates.
-These fields populate from the complaint intake record, from the device master record in the quality system, and from the investigation findings, reducing the manual data entry required to generate the MDR submission documentation.
+The mandatory fields for a manufacturer MDR include the manufacturer’s name, address, and contact information; the device identification including the UDI, model number, catalog number, and lot number; the patient information and outcome; the event description; and the initial and follow-up report dates.
+These fields populate from the complaint intake record, from the device master record in the quality system, and from the investigation findings — reducing the manual data entry required to generate the MDR submission documentation.

 The MDR submission tracking in eLeaP records the submission date against the applicable reporting window, the FDA acknowledgment date, and the status of any follow-up reports required after the initial submission.
 When an investigation produces new information that changes the initial MDR determination or requires an amendment to a submitted MDR, the amendment record links to the original MDR submission in the complaint record.
 Overdue MDR submissions generate escalation notifications to the regulatory affairs function before the reporting deadline passes.